ember-learn/ember-blog/content/ember-released-6-7.md

 #### Features

-Ember.js 6.7 introduces <insert> new features:
+Ember.js 6.7 introduces no new features, but includes 1 enhancement:

+- [#20939](https://github.com/emberjs/ember.js/pull/20939) Adds `import { trustHTML } from '@ember/template';` as an alias of `import { htmlSafe } from '@ember/template', for naming that better matches the behavior.

 #### Deprecations